 Day One On January 29th, our investigators tracked Grishma, a 16-year-old girl in the red-light area in Agra.
 During the 20 minutes they spent surveying the red-light area they spotted her twice.
 They watched the brothel keeper keep her close, inside the brothel instead of forcing her to stand outside and solicit customers directly.
 This was more proof that Grishma was minor and new to the trade.

-Day Two On 30th our team contacted the Senior Superintendent of Police, SSP, to present evidence and request the police to rescue Grishma.
+Day Two On the 30th, our team contacted the Senior Superintendent of Police, SSP, to present evidence and request the police to rescue Grishma.
 To our dismay, the SSP was at an important meeting.
-The team then called the Additional Director General of Police and shared the information but he too was not available.
+The team then called the Additional Director General of Police to share the information but he too was not available.

 In the afternoon they called the Superintendent of Police and told him about Grishma.
 He wasn’t able to do anything as he was busy.
 We knew that without police cooperation Grishma wouldn’t be rescued that day.
 In one last attempt to rescue Grishma, our team met the Circle Officer and asked him to conduct the raid.
 He refused, saying he would have liked to head the rescue operation, but he couldn’t unless he got approval from his superiors.

 Day Three The next day, January 31st, Freedom Firm’s team once again contacted the four officials.
 However, they were still not available to rescue Grishma.
 At 4.00 pm, after a whole day of waiting for a police team to cooperate, our team once again tried calling the Superintendent of Police.
 This time, he agreed to meet the team the following day at 12.30 pm.